hvaria/fetch_assesment/README.md

 Enhanced Data Quality: By integrating and cleansing data from various sources, the data warehouse ensures consistency and reduces errors.
 You can view the detailed ER diagram and explanation in the er_diagram.html file.
  ![Screenshot 2024-06-19 203023](https://github.com/hvaria/fetch_assesment/assets/98721412/8d9bd98e-3803-45b4-ae01-bf11ed57ce6a)

+# Task 2
+## Business Questions
+What are the top 5 brands by receipts scanned for the most recent month?
+File = top5.sql

+When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+File = average_spend.sql

+# Task 3
+## Data Quality Evaluation

+Missing Values:

+Receipts Data: bonusPointsEarned, bonusPointsEarnedReason, finishedDate, pointsAwardedDate, pointsEarned, purchaseDate, purchasedItemCount, rewardsReceiptItemList, totalSpent.
+Users Data: lastLogin, signUpSource, state.
+Brands Data: category, categoryCode, topBrand, brandCode.
+Duplicate Records:

+Receipts Data: 586 duplicates.
+Users Data: 475 duplicates.
+Brands Data: No duplicates.
+Inconsistent Date Formats:

+Receipts Data: finishedDate, pointsAwardedDate, purchaseDate.
+Users Data: Consistent.
+Outliers/Invalid Values:

+Receipts Data: purchasedItemCount ranges from 0 to 689, totalSpent ranges from 0.0 to 4721.95.
+Users Data: Unexpected role values like 'fetch-staff'.
+Brands Data: topBrand has 0, NaN, and 1 values.
+Referential Integrity:

+Receipts Data: 1119 receipts with userId not in Users dataset.
+Brands Data: 1167 brands with cpg not in Brands dataset.

+# Task 4

+## Email

+Hey,
+I wanted to give you a quick update on the data quality assessment I've been working on for our upcoming analysis project.
+I've been digging into the receipts, users, and brands datasets using Python and Pandas, and I've uncovered a few issues that we should tackle before moving forward.

+Here's a summary of what I found:
+Missing Values: All three datasets have some missing information in different columns.
+For example, the receipts data is missing details about bonus points, purchase details, and totals.
+We'll need to figure out how to handle these gaps, whether that's filling them in with reasonable estimates or leaving out the incomplete records.
+Duplicate Records: I spotted a pretty significant number of duplicate records in the receipts (586) and users (475) datasets based on the unique columns.
+We should come up with a plan for dealing with these duplicates, keeping in mind how it might affect our analysis.
+Inconsistent Date Formats: The date columns in the receipts dataset (finishedDate, pointsAwardedDate, purchaseDate) have different formats.
+If we standardize these, it'll be much easier to analyze the data across different time periods.
+Potential Outliers: Some of the numeric columns in the receipts data, like purchasedItemCount and totalSpent, have really wide ranges that suggest there might be outliers.
+We should take a closer look to determine if these are valid data points or errors that need to be fixed.
+Unexpected Categorical Values: I noticed some unexpected values in the categorical columns.
+For instance, the role column in the users dataset has 'fetch-staff' in addition to the expected 'consumer' value.
+We need to clarify what these values mean and decide how to handle them.
+Referential Integrity Issues: There are some inconsistencies between the datasets that go against referential integrity.
+Some receipts have userIds that don't exist in the users dataset, and some brands have cpg values that don't match any brand _id.
+We need to investigate these discrepancies and make sure the relationships between the datasets are valid.

+To resolve these data quality issues, it would be helpful to have more information on:
+The expected values and formats for each column
+How to handle missing data (e.g., imputation methods, exclusion criteria) The correct relationships between the datasets (e.g., foreign key mappings) Business rules for identifying and handling outliers and invalid data Additionally, to optimize the data assets we're creating, it would be great to know:
+The specific questions we're trying to answer with this data The expected volume and growth rate of the data
+Any additional data sources that could enrich our analysis Regarding performance and scaling, I think the data volume might increase quite a bit over time.
+To get ahead of this, we should consider:
+Optimizing our data processing scripts for efficiency Using tools like Apache Spark for large-scale data processing Implementing data partitioning and indexing strategies to improve query performance Setting up a data pipeline to handle incremental updates and real-time data ingestion Let me know if you have any questions or if there's anything else I can help with.
+I'm looking forward to discussing these findings with you and the team!

+Best,
+Himanshu